 There are many other factors that need to be taken into consideration as these can make altering behaviour easy or more difficult and these include:

 Working on a treatment plan needs to be carried out with the owner and a professional.
-A complete and thorough pet history will be taken and a physical examination performed – this may have to be done under sedation.
+Your vet will take a complete and thorough pet history, and then they’ll perform a physical examination.
+Your vet may have to conduct the examination with your dog under sedation.
 The owner’s relationship with the pet will be evaluated and a goal will be set.

 At the end of the program the vet will reassess the situation.
 They will determine how hard it has been implementing the safety management steps.
 Also, how much time they spent on the training exercises, and how stressful it was.
 Then they will assess any changes in the animal’s behaviour to see if it has improved or worsened.